TCCPP/wheatley/wiki_articles/README.md

 - `[[[user author]]]`: Set the discord embed's author to the command invoker
 - `[[[alias x, y, z]]]`: Make `!x`, `!y`, and `!z` commands for pulling up the article

+A note about whitespace: You can split a paragraph's text over multiple source lines.
+For an actual newline, write an empty line.
+The one exception is bullet points (`- foobar`).
+Code blocks start/stop directives (\`\`\`) must appear at the start of a line.

 ## Previewing wiki articles

 To test out a wiki article use `!wiki-preview <entire article content>` on the server.